New Student Orientation

 Mailing Boxes & Luggage

-You may need to mail things to yourself at CalArts, but we ask that you time your mail to arrive once you are here on campus.
+We understand that you may need to mail things to yourself at CalArts.
+Please make sure that your items arrive after you are here on campus.
 There is no long term storage in the mailroom.
-Make sure you use the mailbox number that has been assigned to you.
-You will learn your mailbox number once you complete the online registration process on the CalArts academic serivces website.
+Please make sure to use the mailbox number that has been assigned to you.
+You will learn your mailbox number once you complete the online registration process on the CalArts Academic Serivces website.